yanxin1018/radiocarbon/README.md

 # radiocarbon
-calibration of c14 dates
-runs on the platform of Wechat
+calibration of c14 dates, running on the platform of Wechat